rainbowsend/TIE-GCM-PDAF/README.md

 ### FILTER%SUPPORT_RADIUS

-  Specifies the support radius for localization in zonal, meridional and vertical direction.
-Units dpends on `filter%localization_coord_sys`
+  Specifies the support radius for localization in zonal, meridional, and vertical directions.
+Units depend on `filter%localization_coord_sys`

   **Type**: real array